 July 30, 2020 | 10:00 A.M.
 PST

-We hope you'll join CIS for an upcoming webinar on Nevada's new approach to improving cybersecurity.
-"How Nevada Can Spotlight its Leadership in Data Security," will be held July 30, 2020 from 10:00-11:30 A.M.
-PST.
-The webinar will include discussions by both a government panel and a private sector panel.
+Watch the webinar to learn about Nevada's new approach to improving cybersecurity.
+This webinar includes discussions by both a government panel and a private sector panel.

 Nevada Revised Statute, NRS 603A - Security and Privacy of Personal Information will require state agencies to comply with either the CIS Controls or the NIST Cybersecurity Framework as its minimum standard of information security effective January 1, 2021.
 The effort emphasizes the benefits to the private sector of voluntarily adopting the CIS Controls, an internationally-recognized set of prioritized and prescriptive data security best practices.